federgraph/trimm-420-data-format-delphi/README.md

 ## On iPad

+The Trimm420 app is supposed to support exchanging text data via the **Notes** App.
+This would be the *Notizen App* in German language.
+A **Note** holding a Trimm-Item or a Trimm-File can have a life in the cloud and be the means of sharing data between Mac and iPad.

+Once you have pasted data into the app you may want to use the button in order to save it to Trimm-File-Auto.txt, so that it will be loaded when the app is started up the next time.
+It is your decision to update the file on disk, it is not done automatically.

 Attention: Boolean Variable `IsSandboxed` is False on iPad, even if the iPad version is of course sandboxed.
 Sandboxing an app on iOS means that every app has its own Documents folder.
 ```
 /var/mobile/Containers/Data/Application/.../Documents/
 ```